czhd-create/world_cup_2026/README.md

 SGP_time - estimated kickoff time (Singapore time)

-^Some countries names were renamed due to adhere strictly to 26 alphabet letters (a-z).
+^Some countries' names were renamed to adhere strictly to 26 English alphabet letters (a-z).

 *The lower the match_ranking, the higher the likelihood of high football quality based on the teams' combined ranks.
 The actual match entertainment value may defer wildly. :)